open-contracting/standard/standard/docs/en/implementation/hosting.md

 ### Well Known

-Future implementations of OCDS will explore use of the <a href="http://tools.ietf.org/html/rfc5785">/.well-known/</a> protocol to declare a location for storing a data.json file.
+Future implementations of OCDS will explore use of the [/.well-known/](http://tools.ietf.org/html/rfc5785) protocol to declare a location for storing a data.json file.

 At present, such files can be hosted anywhere, and consuming applications pointed towards them manually.